-DECISION Abraham M. Levy, Administrative Law Judge, Office of Administrative Hearings, State of California, heard this matter in San Bernardino, California, on February 1, 2016.
-Claimant's foster mother and father, who are his legal guardians, represented claimant.
+BEFORE THE OFFICE OF ADMINISTRATIVE HEARINGS STATE OF CALIFORNIA OAH No. 2015100132 DECISION Abraham M. Levy, Administrative Law Judge, Office of Administrative Hearings, State of California, heard this matter in San Bernardino, California, on February 1, 2016.
+Claimant's foster mother and father, who are her legal guardians, represented claimant.
 Stephanie Zermeño, Consumer Services Representative, represented Inland Regional Center.
 The matter was submitted on February 1, 2016.

 ISSUE Should IRC be required to continue funding behavior modification services for claimant?
 FACTUAL FINDINGS JURISDICTION AND BACKGROUND 1.
-Claimant is a seventeen-year old boy who qualifies for IRC services under the categories of intellectual disability.
-Claimant lives with his foster parents and receives Supplemental Security Income (SSI) and Adoption Assistance Program (AAP) benefits.
+Claimant is a fifteen-year-old girl who qualifies for IRC services under the categories of intellectual disability and autism.
+Claimant lives with her foster parents and receives Supplemental Security Income (SSI) and Adoption Assistance Program (AAP) benefits.
 AAP is a federally funded adoption subsidy program that provides financial assistance in the form of a "cash benefit" to families who adopt or care for foster children with special needs.1 2.
 In a Notice of Proposed Action dated August 26, 2015, IRC proposed discontinuing behavior modification services claimant has been receiving effective September 30, 2015.
-IRC proposed this action because, as IRC claimed in its notice, claimant resides in a licensed home operated by claimant's foster parents and claimant's foster parents receive AAP benefits to provide behavioral modification services to claimant.2 Claimant has been receiving 35 hours of 1:1 behavior modification services to address problem behaviors that interfere with his social skills.
-Claimant will wander off at least once a week; claimant gets angry easily; he hits, kicks, and yells once a week; he will pick fights, yell, and lose his temper easily and laugh inappropriately; he will pound on the walls and become defiant; he has a history of lying and can be manipulative and create stories.
-He will use the middle finger and his knuckles turn red from hitting.
-Claimant does not understand personal space.
-IRC did not assert that behavior modification services were not needed to address these behaviors.3 1 Welfare and Institutions Code section 16115 et seq.
+IRC proposed this action because, as IRC claimed in its notice, claimant resides in a licensed home operated by claimant's foster parents and claimant's foster parents receive AAP benefits to provide behavioral modification services to claimant.2 Claimant has been receiving 35 hours of 1:1 behavior modification services to address problem behaviors that interfere with her social skills.
+These problem behaviors have included physical aggression and outbursts once a week that require intervention.
+Claimant will also wander off, if allowed, every day; when upset she hits furniture and others in the household; and she will kick and scratch.
+IRC did not assert that behavior modification services were not needed to address these behaviors.3 1 Welfare and Institutions Code section 16115 et seg.